-- a compulsory methodology paper in theories and methods in the history of art, which is taught in class and lecture series during Michaelmas and Hilary terms.
-It is assessed through three short examination essays at the end of Trinity term;
+- a compulsory methodology paper, Theories and Methods in the History of Art, which is taught in class and lecture series during Michaelmas and Hilary terms.
+There is also an associated lecture series and object-handling sessions in Oxford collections.

-- a dissertation of up to 15,000 words completed independently, under the guidance of an expert supervisor, on an topic of your choice and approved by the supervisor and the chair of examiners for the programme.
+You will write dissertation of up to 15,000 words completed independently, under the guidance of an expert supervisor, on a topic of your choice and approved by the supervisor and the chair of examiners for the programme.
 The dissertation is submitted in Trinity term.

-If you wish to apply for the DPhil you will be encouraged to develop your master’s and doctoral proposals in tandem during the first few months, so that you will be well placed to make doctoral applications in the spring.
+If you wish to apply for a doctoral programme, at Oxford or elsewhere, you will be encouraged to develop your doctoral proposal during the first few months of the course so that you will be well placed to make doctoral applications during or soon after completing the course.

 Proven and potential academic excellence